 - Fermented skate is the traditional dish to eat on this day, however, it is extremely pungent – you have been warned!

-- That evening around 6pm is the Peace walk takes place on Laugavegur – a time for friends and family to come together and stroll down the main street, saying hello to everyone they know.
-Cute, right?!
+- That evening around 6 pm the Peace walk takes place on Laugavegur – a time for friends and family to come together and stroll down the main street, saying hello to everyone they know.
+So adorable, right?!

 - Icelanders celebrate Christmas on this day.
 Immediate family will be together for dinner and gift opening.

 - Growing up my family always celebrated on the 24th as well, but people were always confused about why.
 I think this more of a Scandinavian thing to do – or I was an Icelander in a previous life!

 - Christmas day, Icelanders will travel to visit extended families.
 Most things will be closed on this day to observe the holiday.

 - A lot of things will either be closed or have limited hours from 24th-27th so just plan ahead!

 Ice skating & Christmas market in Ingólfstorg Square